 A tree stand makes the perfect hunting scenario for various reasons.
 You have a high vantage point with a good view of the area.
 Besides, tree stands are easy to set up as opposed to ground blinds.
 They are also portable and easy to carry to the desired spot.
 A properly set tree stand gets you sitting or standing in a comfortable position.
-You can spot target animals and accurately measure the distance using a rangefinder before taking the shot.
+For bow hunter, you can spot target animals and accurately measure the distance using a bow hunting rangefinder before taking the shot.

 However, getting started with a tree stand is not easy.
 There is a lot involved until one is comfortably seated on a tree stand and scouting the area.
 This is even more difficult for beginners using the tee stand for the first time.